 The Most Frightening Teardrop For Acraphobics: Taxa Outdoors Woolly Bear

 - Height to Roof Top Tent: 7.3 Feet

 - Dry Weight: 1,270 Pounds

 - Utilities: Prewired for solar, house battery, power cord for gas generator

 2021 is a big year for Taxa Outdoors.
 Not only did they move into a new production facility that dwarfs the original, but the updates to the base camp Woolly Bear are also incredible.
-The kitchen storage compartment has a new design giving it better utility and storage without increasing its size.
+The kitchen storage compartment has a new design, giving it better utility and storage without increasing its size.

-With a 2,100 pound GVWR and standard off-road suspension, you can hook it up to your 4-cylinder Jeep Wrangler and find remote locations rarely seen.
+With a 2,100-pound GVWR and standard off-road suspension, you can hook it up to your 4-cylinder Jeep Wrangler and find remote locations rarely seen.
 You can sleep safely at night knowing the wildlife won’t get through the compartment locks and can’t climb up to the tent platform.

 It all sounds terrific unless you’re afraid of heights.
 The platform can hold most tent brands, but it’s measured correctly for the Thule® 3-person tent.
 The tent comes with a built-in ladder, and you can’t see directly down from the windows.
 The shape narrows towards the top, focusing your attention more towards the space’s center.

 The RV experience should be relaxing.
-After trying the Woolly Bear at the RV dealership, it becomes too much for you to handle; teardrop campers are so popular, there’s a whole sub-sector devoted to the off-road lifestyle.
+After trying the Woolly Bear at the RV dealership, it becomes too much for you to handle; teardrop campers are so popular that there’s a whole sub-sector devoted to the off-road lifestyle.
 Your sales representative can point out many more that will suit your needs and wants much better.

 TAXA Outdoors Woolly Bear (Video)